dinesh13p/Munnu-Portfolio/README.md

 # This is the official portfolio website of Sandhya Paudel

-This portfolio website is designed *Sandhya Paudel* and developed by *Dinesh Poudel*.
+This portfolio website is designed by *Sandhya Paudel* and developed by *Dinesh Poudel*.
 Contact Dinesh Poudel through:
 - https://www.dinesh2004.com.np